-Demand Script Loading is an optional add-on for the SkookumScript runtime that adds the ability in the IDE to tag a class (and any subclasses) as “demand loaded” so that the runtime can load and unload pre-compiled class group script binaries based on game progression or other criteria.
+Demand Script Loading is a SkookumScript runtime feature that enables the ability to tag a class (and any subclasses) as “demand loaded” so that the runtime can load and unload class groups in the form of pre-compiled script binaries based on game progression or other criteria.

 This is great (and possibly a necessity!) when you need to fit a huge open-world game or sprawling massively-multiplayer world into memory.
 It may also be the case that your platform is a small mobile device and you must squeeze out every byte possible.
-In all of these cases, the Demand Script Loading add-on is your solution.
+In all of these cases, Demand Script Loading is a good solution.

 Demand Script Loading loads in or out an entire class (including any subclasses) quickly and easily, so scripts are only in memory when they are needed.
 Game missions that take place at the end of the game won’t be loaded at the start of the game.
 Mission scripts that only take place if the player has a certain vehicle or special inventory won’t be loaded until the player has those items.
 Ambient behaviors that are relative to areas of the world that are far from the player’s current location won’t be loaded until the player is nearby.

 This can also be used for code that you want to compile, though you only use it in special cases such as smoke tests and you don’t want it taking up space.

 Example demand load statistics: Sleeping Dogs

 To give an idea of demand load classes in action on an actual project, Sleeping Dogs: Definitive Edition had a limit of 10MB for all 64-bit SkookumScript code and runtime data.
 The runtime data was approximately 2.5MB in preallocated pools of reusable data structures.
 This left around 7.5MB for SkookumScript code.
 However, the entire Sleeping Dogs SkookumScript class hierarchy was 23.5MB!

 Due to extensive use of demand loaded classes, only 5MB was permanently loaded and the remaining 2.5MB was available for demand loaded classes to be loaded and unloaded as needed based on game progression, game geography, and other criteria.